About

 cropped-cgbacktwist.jpg

-My work is deeply connected to the earth and land that we live and thrive on, and affected by the generous lessons I continue to learn from it and its history.
+My work is deeply connected to the earth and land that we live and thrive on, and affected by the generous lessons I continue to learn from this land and its history.
 For thousands of years my home has been the traditional land of the Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit First Nation.
 My work also travels from ocean to ocean, and I acknowledge the many traditional lands I have had the great fortune of sharing on.
-Today, these gathering places are still the home to many Indigenous people from across Turtle Island and I am very grateful to have the opportunity to work, live, and create here, as well as recognize our responsibility in working towards truth and reconciliation.
+Today, these gathering places are still the home to many Indigenous people from across Turtle Island and I am extremely grateful to have the opportunity to work, live, and create here, as well as recognize our responsibility in working towards truth and reconciliation.

 photos: Francesca Chudnoff (1) Courtney Gallery (2)